moj-analytical-services/rpackage_training/README.md

   * Load in any data that you want the test(s) to use.
   * Specify each test using the test_that() function.

+An example R script is [here](https://r-pkgs.org/tests.html#test-structure).
+You'll notice this file includes:
+* A single context() call which provides a brief description of its contents.
+* Using a package - instead of calling it up using library() follow the see [Section 7.
+Making functions work in a package](#7-making-functions-work-in-a-package) guidance.
+* Specifying the tests using the test_that() functions.
+Where a test_that() function involves more than one expect_ function, it will only a pass if all expect_ functions produce a TRUE result.
+Otherwise it will fail.

-An example test using the test_that() function is as follows:
+An example test_that() function is as follows:

     test_that("Returns vector of length five", {
      expect_equal(length(your_function(x)), 5)